 Temperature, terrain and other atmospheric conditions.
 When preparing to level, these environmental factors need to be considered.
 They can throw off your readings and once again leave a user with inaccurate measurements.
 It is important to inspect the work site and take the necessary precautions to avoid these factors affecting your end results.

 • The sun.
 When there is bright sunlight where you’re levelling, it can become incredibly difficult to take a precise reading.
-If you can shield the work area, it may be possible to continue without difficulty.
-However, it is recommended that surveyors invest in a green beam laser – these are 400% more perceptible to the eye than red beam lasers.
+If you can shield the work area, perhaps with a surveyor's umbrella, it may be possible to continue without difficulty.
+When using laser levels for interior projects in very light conditions it is recommended that contractors invest in a Green Beam Laser – these Green Beam Lasers are 400% more visible to the human eye, as they are better able to recognise colours within the green spectrum.

 • The wind.
-A powerful wind may disturb your instrument and the verticality of the staff.
-In these conditions, it is imperative that the level, staff and tripod be consistently tested and aligned.
+A strong wind may disturb your instrument and the verticality of the Staff.
+In these conditions, it is imperative that the Level, Staff & Tripod be consistently tested and aligned.
 However, owing to the loss of time on a project, it is advised that the work is delayed until it passes.

 If you feel prepared to take on your next levelling project, check out our comprehensive levelling range here.
 For accessories that help ensure you receive the most accurate results possible, click here.